English-Garfield/CompSci_IK/README.md

 # Getting started
-inset instructions here on how to get started with the project
+instructions here on how to get started with the project either through the web or loaclly

 # Installation
 the `requirements.txt` should first be installed to ensure that all the dependencies are met

 ```
 pip install -r requirements.txt
 ```

 Then the `main.py` or `main.exec` file can be run to start the game

-# Usage
-I don't mid how you use this as it was made for fun and for my A level computing NEA Coding should be accessible and open so if my work is of help to you then all i ask is that you credit me in your work

 # Web Demo
-You can try the chess game directly in your web browser without installing anything!
+You can try the chess game directly in your web browser

 ## Play Online
 [Click here to play the chess game in your browser](https://isaackorda.github.io/CompSci_IK/)